Adityauyadav/PadhLeBhAI-v1/README.md

 This tool is very helpful for the last month preparation of the examinations.

-It is created using OpenAI API of the GPT-4 omni Model and the UI is created using Streamlit Library.
+It is created using OpenAI API of the GPT-4 omni Model and the UI is created with Streamlit Library.